 Human Resources policies and procedures are in place to facilitate the recruitment and retention of capable staff.
 The Council operates a robust interview and selection process to ensure that staff are only appointed if they have the right levels of skills and experience to effectively fulfil their role.
 All new staff attend corporate induction sessions and undertake an e-learning induction package.
 Suitable training is available to support all staff to carry out their roles to the best of their ability.
-Newly elected Councillors are required to attend an induction which includes information on: roles and responsibilities; political management and decision-making; financial management and processes; health and safety; information governance; and safeguarding.
+Newly elected Councillors are required to attend an induction which includes information on: roles and responsibilities; political management and decision-making; the Code of Conduct, declaration and registration of interests, financial management and processes; information governance; and Data Protection.

 Councillor's attendance at meetings is recorded via the Modern.Gov system.
 In the event of continual non-attendance for 4 months the matter will be passed to the Leader of the political group concerned for action to be taken.
-Should a Councillor fail to attend any formal meeting of the Council, for a period of 6 months, they relinquish being a Councillor.
+Should a Councillor fail to attend any formal meeting of the Council, for a period of 6 months, they relinquish being a

+Councillor.
 Each Group may seek approval from the Full Council to extend the 6 month non-attendance period, in exceptional circumstances.